m18646461005/iot/intl.en-US/Device Management/TSL/Add a TSL feature.md

 4. On the Product Details page, click the **Define Feature** tab, and then click **Edit Draft**.

 5. Optional.
-Select a historical version from the Version History drop-down list, and click **Restore to This Version**.
+Select a version from the Version History drop-down list, and click **Roll Back**.
 Then, you can edit the TSL model based on the historical version.

 6. Add a self-defined feature.